whispyy/open-science-paper/README.md

 We try to make it easier as possible to use.
 Currently it is needed to care about two files :

-* index.md : file containing the publication
+* index.md : file containing the publication.
+Set this :
-* _config.yml : divided in 3 parts
-  - *site setting* where you enter the title of the page, a description and some keywords for SEO.
-Here it is possible to define the url.
+  - *layout* : classic (bootstrap theme), material (materialize theme).
+  - *title* : title of the publication.
+  - *description* : description for the publication.
+  - *keywords* : enter the keywords separated with comma.
   - *authors* a list of authors where it is possible to add name, mail and location.

-  - *using issues as comment* it is needed to point us to our git repo so we need username and reponame.
+* _config.yml :
+  - *site setting* : set the url and baseurl of the git repo.
+  - *git setup* : Set the username and the reponame of the github repository.

 ## Releases informations